Swartzentruber Amish: History

 In the early 1980s, several church districts in Minnesota, Tennessee, and Ohio split from the Swartzentruber church districts elsewhere, again over church discipline issues surrounding disagreements over shunning.
 This group, known as the Jeck Jeckey Leit, is now affiliated with the Nebraska Amish.

 In the early 1990s, another split over application of shunning occurred in Holmes County, with two bishops, Eli Hershberger and Moses Miller, splitting from a larger group led by Joe Troyer over what Hershberger and Miller perceived as a failure to discipline two men who had misbehaved.
 The split spread throughout North America as Swartzentruber church districts and members took sides, causing a major schism.

 In 1998, the Hershberger and Miller group experienced another split, this time over Ordnung – what is allowed and what is required – with the result that there were three distinct nonfellowshipping Swarzentruber groups: the main Joe Troyer group; the Mose Miller/Isaac Keim group; and the Andy Weaver group (not to be confused with the Old Order Andy Weaver group).
 In this three-way split, the Andy Weaver group was the most conservative and the Joe Troyer group the least.
-By 2011, after Mose Miller died, the Miller/Keim group experienced another split into the Dan Yoder church and the Pete Hershberger church, and again splitting districts and families.
-Both the Yoder and Hershberger groups fall in the middle of the spectrum of conservatism between the "lower" (more conservative) Andy Weavers and "higher" Troyer, leaving the Andy Weavers as the most conservative of the Swartzentruber groups.
+By 2011, after Mose Miller died, the Miller/Keim group experienced another split into the Isaac Keim (Dan Yoder in NY) church and the Mose Miller (Pete Hershberger in NY) groups, and again splitting districts and families.
+Both the Yoder and Hershberger groups fall in the middle of the spectrum of conservatism between the "lower" (more conservative) Andy Weavers and "higher" Joe Troyer, leaving the Andy Weavers as the most conservative of the Swartzentruber groups.

 As of 2012 no Swartzentruber group fellowships with any other group, including other Swartzentrubers.